2001 Tiananmen Square self-immolation incident: Incident

 On 23 January 2001, the eve of Chinese New Year, five people in Tiananmen Square poured gasoline over their clothes and set themselves on fire.

-A CNN film crew, who were there on a routine check for a possible Falun Gong protest, observed a man sitting down on the pavement northeast of the Monument to the People's Heroes at the centre of the square.
+A CNN film crew, which was there on a routine check for a possible Falun Gong protest, observed a man sitting down on the pavement northeast of the Monument to the People's Heroes at the centre of the square.
 He proceeded to pour gasoline over himself and set himself ablaze.
 Police officers quickly congregated on the scene and extinguished the flames.
 Shortly afterwards, another four people on the square set themselves alight.
 One of the four, a man, was detained and driven away in a police van.

-CNN reported that at least two men and altogether five people set themselves on fire after pouring gasoline over themselves.
-They did not see a child among the self-immolators.
+CNN reported that at least two men were among the five people who immolated themselves after pouring gasoline over their bodies.
 The CNN crew began filming the events from a distance, but were quickly intercepted by military police, who detained the journalists and confiscated their equipment.
 The authorities then put out the flames consuming the other four people's clothing.
-A police van came to collect the badly burnt man, and two ambulances arrived almost 25 minutes later to collect the other four.
+A police van came to collect the badly burnt man.
+Two ambulances arrived almost 25 minutes later to collect the other four.
 The square was completely closed, and security was tight the next day, the most important of the traditional Chinese holidays.
 Police monitored public access to the square for the New Year celebrations, had fire extinguishers ready, and prevented Falun Gong practitioners from opening banners.